- Written by Dr.Mehmet Demircioglu

 I always think patients should look carefully at what a clinic is truly built around.

-Is the clinic structured around careful diagnosis, proper surgical work, donor preservation, and long-term follow-up?
-Or is it structured around selling repeated supportive sessions that are easier, faster, and more profitable to deliver?
+Is the clinic structured around careful diagnosis, proper surgical work, donor preservation, and long term follow up, or is it structured around selling repeated supportive sessions that are easier, faster, and more profitable to deliver?

 In my experience, that distinction matters a great deal.